 Also remember this important verse: Acts 20:21, "... they must turn to God in repentance and have faith in our Lord Jesus," NIV.
 Did YOU know that the Greek word translated, "believe" (which we must extend towards Christ to be saved) means: TO TRUST IN; RELY UPON AND CLING TO?
 In other words, IF we are really "believing on Jesus" for our salvation, then we are placing ALL (100%) of our TRUST in Him ALONE.
 This means that we canNOT mix in good works, church membership, the Ten Commandments, the Golden Rule, communion, confirmation, Saturday-Sabbath keeping, Mary and/or BAPTISM with our TRUST IN JESUS for our salvation!
 Remember, Jesus is our LIFE (Jn.
 14:6), our SWEETNESS (Matt.
 11:29), our HOPE (1 Tim.
 1:1), our ONLY mediator (1 Tim.
 2:5; Heb.
 9:15), our HIGH PRIEST (Heb.
 7:23-28), the TRUE vine (Jn.
 15:1), the ROCK (1 Cor.
 10:4), the DOOR to Heaven (Jn.
 10:9), and the ONLY WAY to the Father (Jn.
 14:6).
 He died ONCE for ALL sins (Is.
 53:6, Acts 13:38,39; Heb.
 10:10-14) and has the ONLY name under Heaven in which salvation is found (Acts 4:12).
 He invites ALL to come DIRECTLY to Himself for eternal life (Jn.
 5:40; 6:35; 7:37; Matt.
 11:28-30).
 He won't reject YOU (Jn.
 6:37).
 He loves YOU!
 He wants YOU to spend eternity with Him.
 However, IF YOU refuse His invitation and His Gospel, you are saying indirectly that YOU don't NEED Him, WANT Him, or YOU don't think He is ABLE to save you BY HIMSELF.
 IF YOU "reject" Jesus (Jn.
 12:48) by rejecting His Gospel, then HIS very words will be your judge and they will condemn YOU (Jn.
 12:48, Rev. 21:7,8)!
 The choice is YOURS.
 YOU MUST DECIDE.
 YOUR ETERNAL DESTINY HINGES ON YOUR DECISION.
 WHAT WILL YOU DO?
 Remember friend, since Jesus is the Judge (Jn.
 5:22), YOU can't possibly go wrong or be deceived by accepting His plan of salvation!
 (Remember His words in Jn.
 6:47 and Lk.
 13:3.)

-Finally, if YOU have decided to repent and trust Jesus ALONE (100%) for your salvation, you need to be water baptized by immersion.
-This is the Biblical way.
+Finally, if YOU have decided to turn from your idols to serve God (1 Thess.
+1:9) and trust Jesus ALONE (100%) for your salvation, you need to be water baptized by immersion, even though you are not forgiven by baptism.
+This is the Biblical way and part of Christian beliefs.
 This is important for ALL saved people to do, as soon as possible, after conversion.
 Note: one gets water baptized AFTER he becomes a Christian, not to become a Christian!
+Again, the answer to, does baptism save is, NO.

 Skull And Crossbones Awards For False Prophets And False Teachers